 Woody Sutton became a Commerce Department Assistant Secretary (three-star equivalent), Tim McLain was General Counsel at the Veterans Department (three-star equivalent), Kirk Van Tine was General Counsel (three-star equivalent) and Deputy Secretary (four-star equivalent) at the Transportation Department, Nick Williams was Deputy Assistant Secretary for Operations (two-star equivalent) at Treasury, and I was a Deputy Assistant Secretary (two-star equivalent) of Energy.
 John Grossenbacher is currently the President of the Battelle Energy Alliance and Director of the Idaho National Laboratory.
 Not bad for a bunch of disgruntled sit-inners!
 Classmate Bill Daugherty was a 17-year veteran with the CIA and was one of the 53 American Embassy hostages held by the Iranians for almost two years.

-As for academia, Ron Machtley is President of Bryant University, Dick Gurnon heads the Massachusetts Maritime Academy, and Dave Ellison is the president of the National Defense Intelligence College (and was formerly president of the New Mexico Military Institute after heading the Naval Postgraduate School in Monterey in his “twilight” tour as an O-7).
+As for academia, Ron Machtley retired as the President of Bryant University, Dick Gurnon headed the Massachusetts Maritime Academy, and Dave Ellison was the president of the National Defense Intelligence College (and was formerly president of the New Mexico Military Institute) after heading the Naval Postgraduate School in Monterey in his “twilight” tour as an O-7).

 As for elected officials Russ Hauck was mayor of Altamonte Springs, FL, from 1999 to 2008, Bob Baker is a sitting Council Member in San Clemente, CA, Dan Ellison is a City Commissioner of Helena, MT, and I was vice mayor of Falls Church, VA.
 Also, Roy Golez has served the Republic of the Philippines as Postmaster General, National Security Advisor and as such a member of the Cabinet, and five-term Congressman.
 Eloy Bermudes was elected a Senator in Guam.
 But, damn, we had only one U.S. Congressman (Ron Machtley from Rhode Island), so let’s get to it, guys!

 That’s the good news.
 The bad?
-As of this writing, 80 of our number are deceased.
+As of this writing, 205 of our number are deceased.
 Twenty of these were “operationally killed” (all aviation accidents), two of whom were not recovered.
-But ne benefit of having “missed” the Vietnam War was that we lost no classmates in combat.
+But we "benefited" from having “missed” the Vietnam War in that we lost no classmates in combat.

-Since graduation the leadership of our class went from Jeff Schott (1970-75) to Jeff Krstich (1975-80) to Terry Huff (1980-85) to Fred (Derf ) Hall (1985-2000) to Lynn Widener (2000-present).
+Since graduation the leadership of our class went from Jeff Schott (1970-75) to Jeff Krstich (1975-80) to Terry Huff (1980-85) to Fred (Derf ) Hall (1985-2000) to Lynn Widener (2000-2010) to Mike Novak (2010-2020) to Ed Moore (2020 to Present).
 It is to these men (plus notable others) that our thanks and appreciation should continually go for their efforts in putting together our major anniversary reunions, representing us before the leadership cadres of the Alumni Association, deciding where our class’ donations should go.
 Two of these are USS LAKE ERIE, (CG 70), which classmate Bill Parks commanded and USS HOPPER (DDG 70); we sponsor annual awards to the outstanding junior officer and the outstanding petty officer for leadership in both ships.
 Closer to home, we have provided financial support to the 11th Company Wardroom over the years.

 Our class leaders have also helped keep us connected by organizing football tailgates before every home game – with added kudos here to Gino Marchetti, Rick Heaton, and Grant Thorpe.
 A special recognition must also be given to Royal Connell, who has written the class column for many, many years, as well as being the honcho for ferreting out reunion memorabilia for the class.
 Way to go, Royal!
-Also, Nick Visco deserves a big pat on the back for setting up and maintaining the Class of 1970 email list and web page, thereby enabling us to stay connected, advised, and updated.
+Also, Nick Visco and Ed Moore deserve a pat on the back for setting up and maintaining the Class of 1970 email list, webpage and Facebook Group, thereby enabling us to stay connected, advised, and updated.
 Most of these “worker bees” are residents of the Annapolis area, which is paramount in representing our interests on class matters.
 These leadership burdens continue and members of the class are encouraged to step forward when and where they can, and whether or not you can serve, express your appreciation for those who are carrying the ball for us on a continual basis.

 This does not include additional untold millions of dollars in corporate matching funds and special donations like Leo Williams’ negotiation of a $10 Million contribution from his then-employer, Ford Motor Company.
 (Did you ever wonder why so many members of the Class of 1970 drive Fords?
 Now you know.)
 Nor does it include individual and Company gifts such as memorial seats in various buildings in the yard, and other ad hoc donations.
 And then there are the many millions we gladly pay for memberships in the Naval Academy Alumni Association and the Blue and Gold (Athletic Association).